lbain/lucybain/source/blog/2014/10-01-immediately-invoked-function-expression.md

 } // ok, done with that function definition
   // (silly human left off the semicolon, how embarrassing!)

 (); // Are they trying to call something?
-What's the function's name?
+What’s the function’s name?
     // PARSE ERROR
 ```